oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 Alternatively, a bearer token can contain a reference to authorization information, rather than encoding the information directly.
-Using a reference may require an extra interaction between a server and the access token issuer to resolve the reference to the authorization information.
-The mechanics of such an interaction are not defined by this specification.
+Using a reference may require an extra interaction between a resource server and authorization server to resolve the reference to the authorization information.
+The mechanics of such an interaction are not defined by this specification, but one such mechanism is defined in Token Introspection {{RFC7662}}.

 This document does not specify the encoding or the contents of the access token; hence, detailed recommendations about the means of guaranteeing access token integrity protection are outside the scope of this specification.
 One example of an encoding and signing mechanism for access tokens is described in JSON Web Token Profile for Access Tokens {{RFC9068}}.

 To deal with access token redirects, it is important for the authorization server to include the identity of the intended recipients (the